Though each Disney World park has its own charm, you'll find the best food at Epcot restaurants.

 Whether you take time to sit down indoors (good to get out of the heat of summer) or grab food at a kiosk, the food at Epcot is always amazing.
 In fact, many people go to Epcot just for the food.

-For those of you who haven't been to Epcot, the World Showcase is set up in a circle.
+For those of you who haven't been to any of these Epcot restaurants, the World Showcase is set up in a circle.
 Coming into the Showcase, you can go left and hit Mexico first, or you can go right and make Canada your first stop.

 You may find Canada initially disappointing if you don't have a reservation at the sit-down restaurant, Le Cellier.
 Have no fear - just walk up to The Refreshment Port and order the Traditional Poutine.

 Those delicious fries covered in brown gravy and cheese curds are so delicious, you'll be tempted to order one for each person in your group.
 Don't do it!
 The portion is pretty large and easy to share as you walk to your next destination.

 Here's the key to eating your way around the world at Epcot: Pace yo'self!

 The United Kingdom will be next as you're following the walkway, and they also have a sit-down restaurant where (with a reservation) you can eat inside.

 The Rose & Crown Pub and Dining Room is pretty popular, especially when temps are soaring in Orlando.